German Army cryptographic systems of World War II: Cipher teleprinter

 Subsection 13, the section of Referat I of the General der Nachrichtenaufklärung was responsible for the security of German Army cryptographic machine systems.
 They conducted security studies of the T-52 Schlüsselfernschreibmaschine, teleprinter.
 Versions SFM T-52A, B, and C were built by Werner Liebknecht and tested by Heinrich Döring in the summer of 1942 and were discovered to be easily solvable.

 By the autumn of 1942, despite the alterations of the individual encipherment, it was clear to the mathematicians that Version C could not be made secure.
 It was considered exceedingly awkward, as it was the latest available secret teleprinter and was used in communication from Germany to neutral countries.
 This improvement, the SFM T-52d, was ready in early 1943 and was shown by Heinrich Döring to be probably insecure.
-Owing to the fact that there was a shortage of spare parts and industry could not deliver the new machines sufficiently quickly, the High Command, largely out of wishful thinking, began to consider the misgivings of OKH/Chi as unwarranted.
+As there was a shortage of spare parts, and industry could not deliver the new machines sufficiently quickly, the High Command, largely out of wishful thinking, began to consider the misgivings of OKH/Chi as unwarranted.

 Despite warnings from the unit, the Field Army continued to use SFM T-52c.
 They were particularly sure of it because they thought the land lines that the system ran on, i.e. where the messages passed through, could not be tapped by the Allies.
 Not until a cellar equipped to tap land lines was found in Paris in late 1942, did the Army consent to the improvement of the machine.
 Further evidence of lines being tapped came from the military attache in Stockholm, who later did a very foolish thing when he asked Oslo to send him T-52 keys in the clear.
 Early in 1943, Heinrich Döring established by further investigations that T-52d was not secure and that single messages could be solved.
 He did it as follows:

 Each letter was characterised by five electrical impulses (positive or negative).
 On the basis of these impulses, Döring differentiated between letters having positive and negative qualities.
 An enciphered positive letter preserved its positive quality.
 Having established the plus/minus relationship of the text, it was possible to feed a suspected clear word through the message until it fitted correctly.
 Thence the message could be broken.
 As a result, a new alteration was made in the T-52d from which the T-52e emerged, which was regarded until the end of the war as secure.